hippie68/gogcheck/README.md

 Optional:
 - unrar to let innoextract test RAR archives (https://www.rarlab.com/rar_add.htm)
-- sed for some minor visual text adjustments

 For Windows users: The script also works with the Windows Subsystem for Linux (WSL) on Windows 10
 -> https://docs.microsoft.com/en-us/windows/wsl/